DNWMNCR/JavaForSmallTeams/style/50_prefer_composition.md

-## Prefer composition to inheritance
+## Prefer Composition to Inheritance

 ### Summary